edhedges/FormLegend/README.md

-Django Boilerplate (Updated for Django 1.4)
+Eddie Hedges' fork of Martin Ogdens Django Boilerplate
 ===========================================

 A barebones default layout for organised Django development.
 Inspired a little by Ruby on Rails and 'Django Project Conventions by Zachary Voase (link below).